4-H Saskatchewan

 Duties:

-• Assist in planning recreational and educational programming with direct links to the four pillars of 4-H (Agriculture & Food Security, Leadership and Community Engagement, Science & Technology, Environment and Healthy Living)
+• Assist in planning recreational and educational programming with direct links to the four pillars of 4-H (Agriculture & Food Security, Leadership & Community Engagement, Science & Technology, Environment & Healthy Living)

-• Support the development, facilitate, and host in person 4-H Summer Camps at Big River and Fort Quapelle (travel and week-long stay at each location required)
+• Support the development, facilitate, and host in person 4-H Summer Camps at Big River and Fort Qu’Appelle (travel and week-long stay at each location required)

-• Support the development and facilitation of an in person competitive judging competition
+• Support the development and facilitation of a provincial livestock show

-• Conduct special projects, administrative support and provide assistance and support to other Council personnel, as requested.
+• Conduct special projects, administrative support and provide assistance to other Council personnel, as requested.

 • Position will provide a variety of work experiences in a small office environment.